Top of the page

 Some children have a hearing test and get abnormal results.
 This means that your child's hearing is not normal.
 But it doesn't always mean that your child will have lasting hearing problems.
-Some types of hearing loss get better on their own.
-And others can be treated.
+Some types of hearing loss are permanent and some last for a short time (temporary).

-Hearing loss can last for a short time (temporary) or it can be permanent.
+Hearing loss can last for a short time (temporary) or can be permanent.

 Sound is blocked before it reaches the inner ear.
 For example, too much wax in the ear or an ear infection can cause it.
 This type typically goes away with treatment.

 Sound reaches the inner ear.
 But a problem in the inner ear or in the nerves prevents normal hearing.
 This type is usually permanent.
 Hearing loss can be mild, moderate, severe, or profound.